non87/python-viz-workshop/README.md

 # Python Data Visualization Workshop
 Repository for the 2021 Summer Python Visualization Workshop at Northwestern University.

 The workshop is divided into four parts.
 Part 1 is about the fundamental syntax of matplotlib.
 Part 2 focuses on basic plotting.
-Part 3 delves deep into scatter plot.
+Part 3 delves deeper in scatter plots.
 Part 4 is about histograms.

+Part 5 is *not* a Jupyter Notebooks and therefore cannot be run on a Colab.
+Ideally, it should be run on your Integrated Development Environment (IDE), but the command line will also do.
+In any case, Part 5 requires `matplotlib` and `pandas` to run -- see instructions below for installing.

 The data is contained in the data folder of this repository, be sure to download the entire repository.

 ## Note on Versioning